 How much can an author make?
-That question comes up a lot and the answer varies greatly — like, from about $0 (or even losing money) to millions of dollars.
-But understanding a bit about how authors are paid can help with gaining some insight into what the book bottom line can be.
+That question comes up a lot and the answer varies greatly, from about $0 (or even losing money) to millions of dollars.
+But understanding a bit about how authors are paid can help with gaining insight regarding what the book bottom line can be.

-The amount of the advance is dependent on a number of factors including but not limited to: the author's publishing and sales track records, how "hot" the topic of the book is, a general feeling on the part of the editor/publisher and others involved in the process of how special and appealing and salable the book is when taken in its entirety (ex. writing, story, flow, etc), and very importantly, the author's platform/s.
+The amount of the advance is dependent on a number of factors including but not limited to: the author's publishing and sales track records, how "hot" the topic of the book is, a general feeling on the part of the editor/publisher and others involved in the process of how special and salable the book is when taken in its entirety (ex. writing, story, flow, etc), and very importantly, the author's platform/s.

-It's fair to say that most self-published authors do not break even with their publishing costs—this is based on the fact that the average self-published author sells less than 200 copies and likely laid out at least some cash to publish in the first place—for example, in freelance editorial services.
+It's fair to say that most self-published authors do not break even with their publishing costs—this is based on the fact that the average self-published author sells fewer than 200 copies and likely laid out at least some cash to publish in the first place—for example, in freelance editorial services.